spatialos/online-services/docs/content/get-started/setup.md

     (If you don't have a project, you can follow the [GDK for Unreal Example Project](https://docs.improbable.io/unreal/latest/content/get-started/dependencies) or the [GDK for Unity FPS Starter Project](https://docs.improbable.io/unity/latest/projects/fps/get-started/get-started).)

-    Note that your project doesn't need to be deployed to SpatialOS to set up Online Services but you do need a cloud deployment to test matchmaking.<br></br>
+    Note that your project doesn't need to be deployed to SpatialOS to set up Online Services but you do need a cloud deployment to test matchmaking.
+<br><br>
 * **The SpatialOS Tools**

     If you have a project, you will have the SpatialOS Tools installed.
 However, if you need to get them again, you can follow the SpatialOS Tools installation guides for [Windows](https://docs.improbable.io/reference/latest//shared/setup/win), [Mac](https://docs.improbable.io/reference/latest/shared/setup/mac), or [Linux](https://docs.improbable.io/reference/latest/shared/setup/linux).

 ### Cloud hosting

 You need cloud hosting _in addition_ to your SpatialOS game deployment hosting.
+(This is billed according to your usage, and is entirely separate from any <%(LinkTo path="/shared/pricing-and-support/pricing-intro" title="SpatialOS costs" doctype="reference" version="latest")%>
+.)

 We recommend you set up a [Google Cloud Platform](https://console.cloud.google.com) project.
 The services themselves are platform-agnostic and should run anywhere; however, the extra configuration we have provided for setting up the cloud infrastructure is Google-specific in places.